ninest/swipeable_card/README.md

 - How long it takes the widget to move back to the origin
 - How long it takes for the widget to animate off the screen

-Default value: 120
+Default value: `120`

 #### double `sensitivity`
 The multiplier value for the position of the widget as it's being moved by the finger.
 Higher values make the swiping of the widget seem more responsive.
 If you aim to support a wide screen device, a higher sensitivity value is recommended so that the user doesn't have to swipe the widget all the way to the side.

-Default value: 2.0
+Default value: `2.0`

 #### double `horizontalThreshold`
 The position the swipeable widget is moved horizontally for it to be moved away.

+Once the widget is moved beyong this theshold, the function `onHorizontalSwipe` is called.

 This [diagram in this video](https://youtu.be/g2E7yl3MwMk?t=56) may help you visualize the correct position.

-Default value: 0.85
+Default value: `0.85`

 #### double `verticalThreshold`
 Not implemented yet.

+The position the swipeable is moved vertically for it to be moved away.

+Once the widget is moved beyong this theshold, the function `onVerticalSwipe` is called.

+This [diagram in this video](https://youtu.be/g2E7yl3MwMk?t=56) may help you visualize the correct position.

+No defaults set for this.

 #### double `outsideScreenHorizontalValue`
 The position the swipeable should end.
 If you want the swipeable widget to animate going off screen, this value should be over `1.0`.